RyanOfEastview/group4-finale/README.md

 ## Installation

 If you are setting the project up in your local computer, you can download the files and run "npm i" in your root directory terminal.
-Next, type "npm run seeds" in the root directory terminal.
+Next, type "npm run seed" in the root directory terminal.
 Finally, type "npm run develop" to start the application.
 After that, you will be directed to "http://localhost:3001/".
 You will be able to see the vacation memories web application.

 ## Usage